Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 ### example user workflow

 ### system requirements
+Requires MetaMask to run this app in the browser.
-Requires Node.js 14.8.0
+Requires Node.js 14.8.0.
-Requires NPM 6.14.15
+Requires NPM 6.14.15.
 Requires Truffle / Ganache-CLI for testing and local deployment.

 ### directory structure